Last update: 27/04/2023

 - You can also alert the Trusted Person if you see someone acting in violation of this Code of Conduct.

 The Trusted person

-Should you experience or witness any kind of inappropriate behaviour, please contact the Trusted person available throughout the event to help seek peaceful and respectful solution for any tensions or incidents that may occur by writing to email@example.com
+Should you experience or witness any kind of inappropriate behaviour, you can contact the Trusted Person available throughout the event, to help seek a peaceful and respectful solution for any tensions or incidents that may arise, by:

 The Trusted person is a professional mediator.
 The role of the Trusted Person is to assist in case of conflict and, wherever possible, guide the parties toward their own resolution.
-The Trusted person does not decide the outcome, but helps the parties understand and focus on the important issues needed to reach a resolution.
-The Trusted person will be available throughout the event and easily reachable in case participants would like to contact them, anonymously or not, with any complaint or alleged issue regarding online or offline activity.
-The Trusted person will act under the principle of confidentiality; unless a legal procedure requires collaboration (see Confidentiality of the procedure).
+The Trusted Person does not decide the outcome, but helps the parties understand and focus on the important issues needed to reach a resolution.
+The Trusted Person is available throughout the event and reachable in case participants would like to contact them, anonymously or not, with any complaint or alleged issue regarding any offline or online activity.
+The Trusted Person will act under the principle of confidentiality; unless a legal procedure requires collaboration (see Confidentiality of the procedure).

 In case of any inappropriate behaviour, defined bullying, degradation, harassment, verbal or non-verbal discriminatory behaviour, the activity organisers are required on their best judgment, in successive order and depending on severity of the action, to:

 - Remind participants of their obligation to act in accordance with the present Code of Conduct;

 - Suspend the activity and/or ask the offender to leave for the remainder of the activity;

 - In the case of violent or other, potentially illegal behaviour according to the laws of the country, contact the security agents and/or Police.